aniou/morfeo/README.md

 provides native implementation of 16bit WDC 65C816 and 8bit
 WDC W65C02S cores.

-# Word of warning

-The main goal of MORFEO is to create a universal emulator, capable of emulating different sets of hardware.
+> [!WARNING] The main goal of MORFEO is to create a universal emulator,
+> capable of emulating different sets of hardware.
+>

-Not all assumptions for a2560x compatible system turned out to be correct for C256 family systems, hence some code inconsistency, which will be gradually removed.
+> Not all assumptions for a2560x compatible system turned out to be correct for
+> C256 family systems, hence some code inconsistency, which will be gradually
+> removed.

 # Available targets

 ## a2560x